 Please also note that the single purchase of an expensive medication

 (for example, a drug with a retail cost of over $4,500), will push you through the Initial Coverage Phase and into the Coverage Gap - or beyond.

 As noted, the Initial Coverage Limit can vary between Medicare Part D plan providers.
 With the approval of Medicare (or CMS) Medicare Part D plans are allowed to deviate from the annual standard Initial Coverage Limit value and a few companies may offer Part D plans with lower Initial Coverage Limits.

 In other words, with some Medicare Part D plans you will enter the Donut Hole or Coverage Gap earlier or faster than with other Part D plans.
 Be sure to understand the benefits before enrolling or ask questions during the Annual Enrollment Period (October 15th through December 7th).
 If you wait until January to learn about your plan, you may be "locked-in" to your new Medicare Part D plan coverage for the entire year.

 - once you exceed the Initial Coverage Limit you enter the Donut Hole where you were originally responsible for 100% of your drug costs (so this was like a second deductible phase).
 However, the Donut Hole discount

-for both generic and brand-name drugs purchased while in the Donut Hole will reduce your cost-sharing for purchases made while in the Coverage Gap to a fixed 25% co-insurance by 2020.
+for both generic and brand-name drugs purchased while in the Donut Hole will reduce your cost-sharing for purchases made while in the Coverage Gap to a fixed 25% co-insurance in 2020.
 You can read more about the current Donut Hole Discount here: https://Q1FAQ.com/470.html

 (4) The Catastrophic Coverage Phase

-), you will exit the Donut Hole or Coverage Gap and will receive your medications at a low-fixed price, paying around 5% of the retail price for brand drugs for the remainder of the year.
+and $5,100 in 2019), you will exit the Donut Hole or Coverage Gap and will receive your medications at a low-fixed price, paying around 5% of the retail price for brand drugs for the remainder of the year.